Gasoline Rises 5%

 The strategic waterway is a crucial chokepoint, handling roughly one-fifth of global oil shipments as well as significant volumes of natural gas.

-The planned increase of 206,000 barrels per day in April exceeded analyst expectations but represents only less than 0.2% of global demand.
+Meanwhile, OPEC+ announced on Sunday that it would resume output hikes after a first-quarter pause, with a planned increase of 206,000 barrels per day in April, equivalent to less than 0.2% of global demand.